Home

 Danilo Lemos, DVM, obtained his veterinary degree from the Universidade Federal de Campina Grande in Brazil.
 Danilo is interested in viruses in general.
 His dissertation focused on understanding the viral molecular determinants of fetal disease caused by Zika virus rhesus macaques.
 He graduated with his Ph.D. from UC Davis in 2020.
 He currently works at AbCam in Brazil.

 Kasen Riemersma, DVM obtained is Ph.D from UC Davis in 2019.
 His dissertation focused on how intra-host chikungunya virus diversity affects disease and transmission.
 His research interests include arbovirus evolution and emergence, host-virus interactions, and vaccine development.
-Kasen worked as a post-doctoral fellow at the University of Wisconsin and is now employed at Promega.
+Kasen worked as a post-doctoral fellow at the University of Wisconsin and is now employed at Promega as a Senior Research Scientist II.

 Joie Lin, B.S., recently graduated from UC Berkeley as a Molecular Environmental Biology major and Art minor.
 She is currently a UC Davis School of Veterinary Medicine student interested in global health, zoonoses, and bio-inspired applications for improving health.